Frankie A. Rodriguez

 Frankie A. Rodriguez is an American actor known for starring as Carlos Rodriguez on the Disney+ series High School Musical: The Musical: The Series.

 Early life

 Rodriguez is from Selma, California and is of Mexican descent.
 Rodriguez is the youngest of three siblings.
 Rodriguez attended grade schools in Selma and later transferred to a private school earning his high school diploma in Sanger, California.

 Personal life

 Rodriguez is part of the LGBTQ community.
 Since late 2019, Rodriguez has been in a relationship with fellow High School Musical: The Musical: The Series actor Joe Serafini, who plays his character's love interest on the show.
+In 2026, Rodriguez announced their engagement.

 Career

 Rodriguez played the role of Mick in the Dekkoo series I'm Fine.
 He was promoted to series regular for the third and final season.
 He has had recurring and guest roles in the television series Modern Family and This Close as well as in the web series Raymond & Lane, That's the Gag, Only Children, and Going Up.

 In February 2019, it was announced Rodriguez would star in the Disney+ series High School Musical: The Musical: The Series as Carlos Rodriguez, the color guard captain and student choreographer.
 The series premiered that November.
 Carlos is the first openly gay character in the High School Musical franchise.